 For an older baby, my favorite gift to give is a large, wide-mouthed water jug.
 I often give this as a set with some small objects like hair rollers (remove the ones that are too small to be choking-proof), wooden clothespins, or wiffle balls to put inside it.
 Of course, children often have more interesting ideas about what to do with these loose parts than I do, so I never show them that they "should" put the objects in the big jug...they will figure it out.
 That is part of the fun!

 Every child, boy or girl, should have at least one realistic doll.
 In my RIE® Parent Infant Guidance™ Classes, I always have at least one realistic doll so that the children have a place to explore eyes and hair without disturbing other babies.
 As children get older, they use dolls to process their lives through pretend play, especially care activities like diapering and feeding.
 A realistic doll is also a useful tool for a parent to help the child understand something that will happen soon.
 For example, a parent can take a doll to the "dentist" or demonstrate a new bedtime routine.
 This is a great way to help children understand their lives.

 4. Gross Motor Structures

 In my classes, I like to joke that babies are filled with helium, because the inborn desire to move up in space is so impossible to stop!
 From those first efforts to lift the head when lying on their back, through crawling, sitting, climbing on low platforms, walking, running, and climbing trees, babies are very much upwardly mobile.
-If you have the space for it in your home, the gross motor structures from RAD Children's Furniture are just fantastic.
-If you are local to the San Francisco Bay Area, I highly recommend the RIE® style "Free To Be Movers" furniture being made by f(x) cutting.
+If you have the space for it in your home, the gross motor structures made by f(x) cutting are just wonderful!